 (Corrects paragraph 2 to say net profit surged from HK$2.9 billion in fiscal 2020, not 2019)

-HONG KONG, June 8 (Reuters) - Chow Tai Fook Jewellery Group Ltd reported a 107.7% jump in annual profit on Tuesday, thanks to a oneoff COVID-19 related rent concession, an unrealised gain on gold loans and a foreign exchange gain.
+HONG KONG, June 8 (Reuters) - Hong Kong-listed Chow Tai Fook Jewellery Group Ltd reported a forecast-beating 108% jump in annual profit on Tuesday, thanks to one-off COVID-19 related rent concessions, an unrealised gain on gold loans and foreign exchange gains.

-China’s largest jeweller by market value said net profit surged to HK$6.03 billion ($776.65 million) from HK$2.9 billion in fiscal 2020.
-That compared to a forecast of HK$5.23 billion by 14 analysts, Refinitiv SmartEstimate data showed.
+China’s largest jeweller by market value said net profit surged to HK$6.03 billion ($777 million) from HK$2.9 billion in fiscal 2020.
+That compared to a forecast of HK$5.23 billion profit by 14 analysts, Refinitiv SmartEstimate data showed.

-It was the highest annual profit since the HK$7.27 billion in fiscal 2014.
+It was the highest annual profit since 2014.